department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/call-to-service.md

   - On active duty in the Armed Forces, **or**
   - In the Selected Reserve, **or**
   -	In the Individual Ready Reserve, **or**
-  -	In AmeriCorps, or another domestic national service program jointly designated by the Secretary of Defense.
+  -	In AmeriCorps, or another domestic national service program jointly designated by the Secretary of Defense

 ### Who’s covered?
 Veterans